CdrJohannsen/neural-network/README.md

 # neural-network
-Trying to make a font-detection AI
+Trying to make a number-detection AI